frontenddogma/web-development-glossary/manuscript/i.md

 : → Identifier

 ID selector
 : A selector that matches an HTML element based on the value of the element’s `id` attribute.
-The selector is based on a “#” followed by the `id` attribute’s value.
+The selector consists of a “#” followed by the `id` attribute’s value.
 ID selectors have a higher specificity than attribute selectors.

 IDE
 : → Integrated Development Environment